MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 ### Creating and publishing labels that are configured for sites and groups

-After a sensitivity label is created and published, it can take up to 24 hours for the label to become visible for users in teams, groups, and sites.
+When a new sensitivity label is created and published, it's visible for users in teams, groups, and sites within 30 minutes.
+However, if you modify an existing label, allow up to 24 hours.
 Use the following guidance to publish a label for your users when that label is configured for site and group settings:

 1. After you create and configure the sensitivity label, add this label to a label policy that applies to just a few test users.

+2. Wait for the change to replicate:
+    - New label: Wait for 30 minutes.
-2. Wait for 24 hours.
+    - Existing label: Wait for 24 hours.

 3. After this wait period, use one of the test user accounts to create a team, Microsoft 365 group, or SharePoint site with the label that you created in step 1.